Fairbanks-io/kube-cluster/docs/code-best-practices/golang.md

 ### Static Binaries

-One advantage of Golang is the ability to create a single executable for your application which results in very small docker images with a minimal attack footprint.
+One advantage of Golang is the ability to create a single executable for your application which results in very small Docker images with a minimal attack footprint.

 [GoHTTP](https://github.com/Fairbanks-io/GoHTTP) is one such app that uses this type of setup.